rahveiz/contiki/examples/tp-rsf/README.md

 # Grading system

 ## Deliverables
-All the points must include a screenshot/figure and a brief explanation
+Every point must include a screenshot/figure and a brief explanation
 - Authentication in the webportal showing that your accounted is correctly logged in
 - Access through ssh to the Strasbourg site
 - Your first experiment collecting sensor data